 Intel Virtualization Technology is part of a collection of Intel silicon technologies that include Intel Hyper-Threading Technology and Intel Extended Memory 64 Technology.
 By implementing Virtualization Technology, Virtual Iron 3.0 allows a platform to run multiple operating systems and applications in independent partition.

 It's an especially active week for other server virtualization software makers.
-Microsoft, XenSource Inc. and VMware Inc. also offer free software or new products,
+Microsoft, XenSource Inc. and VMware Inc. also offer free software or new products, which add to a growing competitive price and feature war many users and analysts were expecting.

 "The industry needs an alternative to proprietary and expensive virtualization [applications]," said Eric Bogatie, president of NI Solutions Group Inc., a Markham, Ontario-based Web managed-services provider.
 "We want open source economics to consolidate our [multiple operating system] data centers, but we require proven reliability, scalability and manageability to ensure we deliver on our service-level agreements."